-Luminous has recently become a part of the Anglican Church in North America (ACNA) via Churches for the Sake of Others (C4SO), a community of churches and leaders committed to nurturing existing congregations as well as planting new churches.
+Luminous is a part of the diocese of Churches for the Sake of Others (C4SO), a community of churches and leaders committed to nurturing existing congregations as well as planting new churches.
 Under the leadership of Diocesan Bishop Todd Hunter, C4SO seeks to announce, embody and demonstrate the Kingdom of God. and is part of an international communion of churches known as the Anglican Communion.
 This communion grew out of the missionary expansion of the Church of England over the past 500 years and now consists of more than 38 self-governing provinces around the world, in over 165 countries, with tens of millions of people.

 Book of Common Prayer

 At the heart of Anglican Christianity is a desire to be simultaneously rooted and relevant, ancient and modern, traditional and innovative.
 Nowhere is this more plainly seen than in the Book of Common Prayer (BCP).

 Originally written in 1549 by Thomas Cranmer, the BCP revolutionized the life and worship of the Church in England.
 Cranmer’s BCP was a brilliant innovation that brought new life and meaning to the ancient worship traditions of the church, because, for the first time, they were simplified (made user-friendly) and written in the language of the people rather than in Latin.

 The BCP is also thoroughly infused with Scripture references from the beginning to end as Cranmer had a deep conviction in the transforming power of God’s written word.

 The Anglican ethos has often been described in the Latin phrase, via media (middle way).
 The desire of the early Anglican reformers was to stay true to the ancient traditions of the early church but in a way that was accessible and relevant to the people of 16th Century England.